 A minimum of 4 days (2 weekdays + Saturday + Sunday) was considered acceptable (9), with the device being used for ≥22 hours·day-1 (32).
 Since PA measures during the week and the weekend are known to be different (9), only recordings during waking hours and weekdays were considered for the cluster analysis, in order to reduce the variability of the data.
 Details on the selection of waking hour recordings can be found online.
-The PA measures represent the average of all valid weekdays.
+The PA measures, which represent the average of all valid weekdays, were stratified according to different criteria in order to generate distinct variables that could be used for clustering of patients (Table E1, online supplement).
 Weekend days were used only for the presentation of daily PA hourly patterns, which consist of a graphic representation of the intensity of PA per hour during the course of a day (18, 19, 22, 23).
-The software SenseWear Professional versions 6.1 and 7.0 were used for data analysis, providing minute-by-minute EE and METs.
-These two measures were stratified according to different criteria (and the combination of them): intensity (e.g., very light, light or moderate-to-vigorous intensity), duration (e.g., bouts of activity), period of the day (e.g., before or after midday), frequency (e.g., number of bouts per day); and presentation (e.g., absolute numbers or percentage of total).
-These stratifications were performed with Matlab R2012b (Mathworks Inc., USA) and led to 180 distinct variables referred to as features (Table E1, online supplement), which were used for clustering of patients.

 Statistical Analysis